 6. Blue Morphos are Unable to Eat

 As caterpillars, Blue Morphos start their lives feeding on various plants, particularly those of the pea family.
 But after transforming they quickly graduate to a more varied and interesting diet, despite the fact they can no longer chew.
-They drink the juices of rotting or fermenting fruit using their proboscis, a long mouth part which acts like a straw enabling them to suck up the sweet fluids.
-They’ve also been known to drink the juices of tree sap, fungi, decomposing animals and even wet mud.
+They drink the juices of rotting or fermenting fruit using their proboscis, a long mouthpart that acts like a straw enabling them to suck up the sweet fluids.
+They’ve also been known to drink the juices of tree sap, fungi, decomposing animals, and even wet mud.
 What’s more, Blue Morphos have smell receptors on their antenna and taste sensors on their feet.

 Unfortunately, Blue Morphos face many potential predators and threats in their rainforest home.
 Whilst not directly endangered, like many Amazon species they are threatened by deforestation and habitat fragmentation.
 Their beauty also makes them a target for those wanting to capture them for artistic or collection purposes, and even to make jewelry out of their wings.
 Conservation of the Blue Morpho butterfly is ongoing in North American butterfly houses, but to see this stunning creature in its natural environment, there’s no better place than the Amazon!

 Did you enjoy these 8 Blue Morpho butterfly facts and fancy witnessing the shimmering beauty of one for yourself?
-An Amazon river cruise will provide plenty of opportunity to see them on wild treks through the jungle.
-Read our post about Animals Seen on an Amazon tour for more.
-Contact us today for more information about organizing and booking a trip to the Amazon rainforest or call us 1-888-215-3555.
+An Amazon river cruise will provide plenty of opportunities to see them on wild treks through the jungle.